jf20541/EDA-FeatureEngineering-FeatureSelection/README.md

 # Population Segmentation

 ## Objective
-An unsupervised learning model to seek clusters in our population data that reveal some sort of demographic traits the define their similarities for different regions (Indexed by concatinating State-County) in the United States.
+An unsupervised learning model to seek clusters in our population data that reveal some sort of demographic traits the define their similarities for different regions (Indexed by concatenating State-County) in the United States.
 Their similarities will help reveal unseen patterns that help inform campaigns, marketing targets, for a specific cluster.

 ## Data
 [Population Segmentation Data Link](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/XTXCYD) and